Improving students' trust and transparency in apartment hunting

 EVALUATING CURRENT DESIGNS

-I audited the current page with user insights in mind.
+I then audited the current page with key user and research takeaways in mind.

-Using this research question as my north star, I then proceeded to evaluate different features on the page and what changes could be made to address the mentioned navigation and transparency issues.
+Using the research question as my north star, I then proceeded to evaluate different features on the page and what changes could be made to address the mentioned navigation and transparency issues.

 DESIGN PROCESS